substratusai/substratusai.github.io/blog/2023-07-27-introducing-substratus.md

    we see room for another level of excellence by knitting our infrastructure stack into a higher-level, integrated developer experience.
-2. **Substratus Cloud**: Soon, you'll be able get an API key and unlock the same substratus open source API through a managed platform.
+2. **Substratus Cloud**: Soon, you'll be able get an API key and unlock the same substratus open-source API through a managed platform.
 Forget the quotas of your personal cloud account.
 Our SaaS is the perfect way to get started and share your work with a wider community without deploying infrastructure.
 3. **Partner Integrations**: We're teaming up with our friends at LangChain and